fatkhur03/fatkhur03/README.md

 # Hi 👋!
 I'm Fathur

 I am a student majoring in Information Systems (IS) at the Nurul Fikri Integrated Technology College.
 I have a great passion in technology and always want to follow the latest developments in this world.
 In addition, I also have an interest in creating creative content on social media.
 I enjoy making educational videos about technology, sharing tips and tricks, and also exploring various new applications and platforms.
+You can find my resume <a href="https://drive.google.com/file/d/1T96IuSPGw_c2pvHDbXcGErriir_eRNFt/view?usp=sharing" target="_blank">Here</a>. update May 25, 2024

 <a href="https://www.linkedin.com/in/mfatkhurrohman/" target="_blank">
   <img align="left" alt="linkedin" width="21px" src="https://raw.githubusercontent.com/maurodesouza/profile-readme-generator/master/src/assets/icons/social/linkedin/default.svg" />